opencog/atomspace/opencog/matrix/README.md

 a wild-card.
 These methods are useful for iterating over all rows and columns of the correlation matrix.

+The `add-loop-api` class provides methods to loop over all non-zero pairs in the matrix, and invoke a function on them.
+There are two
+methods:  `for-each-pair`, which simply calls the function for each pair, and a `map-pair` method which returns a list of the results of calling the function on each pair.

 The `make-compute-count` class provides methods to compute the partial sums `N(*,y)` and `N(x,*)` and cache the resulting values on atoms where they can be quickly retreived.
 The location of the cached values are